+The Company's main interest rate risk arises from bank borrowings with variable rates, which expose the Company to cash flow interest rate risk.
+The Company is not exposed to cash flow and fair value interest rate risk since the Company had no borrowings at the end of the year.

+(b) Credit risk

 - i.
-The Company's main interest rate risk arises from short-term borrowings with variable rates, which expose the Company to cash flow interest rate risk.
-During 2022, the Company's borrowings at variable rate were denominated in New Taiwan dollars and US Dollars. - ii.
-If the borrowing interest rate had increased/decreased by 1% with all other variables held constant, profit, net of tax for the years ended December 31, 2022 would have increased/decreased by \$727, respectively.
-The main factor is that changes in interest expense result in floating-rate borrowings. - (b) Credit risk - i.
 Credit risk refers to the risk of financial loss to the Company arising from default by the clients or counterparties of financial instruments on the contract obligations.
 The main factor is that counterparties could not repay in full the contract cash flows of accounts receivable based on the agreed terms. - ii.
-The Company manages their credit risk taking into consideration the entire Company's concern.
-According to the Company's credit policy, each local entity in the Company is responsible for managing and analysing the credit risk for each of their new clients before standard payment and delivery terms and conditions are offered.
+The Company manages its credit risk taking into consideration the entire Company's concern.
+According to the Company's credit policy, the Company is responsible for managing and analysing the credit risk for each of its new clients before standard payment and delivery terms and conditions are offered.
 Internal risk control assesses the credit quality of the customers, taking into account their financial position, past experience and other factors.
 Individual risk limits are set based on internal or external ratings in accordance with limits set by the Board of Directors.
 The utilisation of credit limits is regularly monitored. - iii.
 The Company adopts the assumptions under IFRS 9, the default occurs when the contract payments are past due over 90 days. - iv.
-The Company adopts following assumptions under IFRS 9 to assess whether there has been a significant increase in credit risk on that instrument since initial recognition: If the contract payments were past due over 30 days based on the terms, there has been a significant increase in credit risk on that instrument since initial recognition. - v.
+The Company adopts following assumptions under IFRS 9 to assess whether there has been a significant increase in credit risk on that instrument since initial recognition: If the contract

+- payments were past due over 30 days based on the terms, there has been a significant increase in credit risk on that instrument since initial recognition. - v.
 The Company classifies customer's accounts receivable in accordance with credit risk on trade.
-The Company applies the modified approach and using a provision matrix based on the loss rate methodology to estimate the expected credit loss.
+The Company applies the modified approach and using a provision matrix based on the loss rate methodology to estimate the expected credit loss. - vi.

-- vi.
 The Company wrote-off the financial assets, which cannot be reasonably expected to be recovered, after initiating recourse procedures.
 However, the Company will continue executing the recourse procedures to secure their rights.
-On December 31, 2023 and 2022, the Company had no written-off financial assets that are still under recourse procedures. - vii.
+On December 31, 2024 and 2023, the Company had no written-off financial assets that are still under recourse procedures. - vii.
 The expected loss ratio for related parties of Group A with excellent credit was 0.2%.
-As of December 31, 2023 and 2022, the total carrying amount of accounts receivable and loss allowance were \$40,017, \$32,967, \$0 and \$0, respectively. - viii.
+As of December 31, 2024 and 2023, the total carrying amount of accounts receivable and loss allowance were \$33,399, \$40,017, \$0 and \$0, respectively. - viii.
 The Company used the forecastability of National Development Council Business Indicators and Basel Committee on Banking Supervision (BCBS) to adjust historical and timely information to assess the default possibility of accounts receivable of Group B and general customers.
-On December 31, 2023 and 2022, the provision matrix is as follows: - (i) Group B
+On December 31, 2024 and 2023, the provision matrix is as follows:

+(i) Group B